-More than 1,750 students are enrolled in Olin Business School degree programs.
-Find the one that best fits your experience and career aspirations.
+More than 1,750 students are enrolled in Olin Business School.
+Learn about our business degrees and find the one that best fits your experience and career aspirations.

 BS in Business Administration (BSBA) – a four-year undergraduate business program gives students the option to pursue second majors or degrees in programs ranging from engineering to fine arts.

 Full-Time Master of Business Administration (MBA) – a two-year program in which an intensely personalized curriculum allows students to target areas of interest, develop career-specific skills and capitalize on hands-on learning opportunities.